What Is a Long-Term Incentive Plan?

 Unlike stock options, which provide the option to purchase stock at a specific price, RSUs offer actual ownership of shares once they vest.
 Vesting typically occurs over a predetermined schedule and can be tied to either time-based milestones or specific performance goals.
 Once vested, employees receive the shares, which can then be sold or held as part of their investment portfolio.

 The value of RSUs is tied directly to the performance of the company's stock, making them a powerful tool for aligning employees' interests with those of shareholders.
 When the RSUs vest, employees may face taxable income, usually treated as ordinary income based on the market value of the shares at the time of vesting.
-RSUs thus not only serve as a valuable retention tool but also enable employees to share in the company's success, fostering a sense of ownership and commitment.
+RSUs thus not only serve as a valuable retention tool but also enable employees to share in the company's long-term success, fostering a sense of ownership and commitment.

 Employee Stock Purchase Plans